MarkStringer/MarkStringer.github.io/_posts/EarlyAlpha.md

 And I'm going to be totally frank here.
 This book is also for me to get clear in my head and then on the page what managing software development projects is all about.

-## Why on Earth did you pick up this book?
+## Why on earth did you pick up this book?

 But before we go any further, you have to ask yourself, why did you pick up this book?